nandhakumar2611/mindx-inventory-docs/docs/quotes/introduction-quotes.md

 |                | Tax            | Displays the total tax applied.                                             |
 |                | Total          | Displays the grand total, including tax                                     |

+!!! example "Insight"

+     Understanding the key elements of the New Quote page is essential for effective management.
+Focus on the Items Table for accurate quantities and tax rates, ensuring precise pricing that meets customer needs and streamlines the sales process.

 ## **Steps to Create a New Quote**

 - Navigate to the Quotes section under Sales.